fpereiro/astack/README.md

       a.return (aStack, 'Hey there!', 'message');
    }],
    [function (aStack) {
-      ...
+      // Here, both aStack.last and aStack.message are equal to 'Hey there!' a.return (aStack, true);
    }],
    [function (aStack) {
-      // Here, aStack.message will still be equal to 'Hey there!'
+      // Here, aStack.last will be equal to true, and aStack.message will still be equal to 'Hey there!'
+      ...
    }]
 ]);
 ```